 Fender Acoustasonic Player

-The evolution of Fender's groundbreaking Acoustasonic guitars continues with the introduction of the Acoustasonic Player models.
-The Acoustasonic Player guitars offer many of the same great features as their US-made cousins, but open the door to a wider customer base by reducing the range of features to the essentials, making them more affordable.
-Although there are some subtle differences, the finish of the Acoustasonic Player guitars is virtually identical to that of the American Acoustasonic models.
-The Acoustasonic Player was developed according to the same blueprint and represents no compromise for you if you want the great feel and craftsmanship of the Acoustasonic.
+The development of Fender's groundbreaking Acoustasonic guitars continues with the introduction of the Acoustasonic Player models.
+The Acoustasonic Player guitars offer many of the same great features as their US-made relatives, but they open the door to a wider audience by streamlining the feature set to the essentials and thereby becoming more affordable.
+Although there are some fine differences, the workmanship of the Acoustasonic Player guitars is virtually identical to that of the American Acoustasonic models.
+The Acoustasonic Player was designed to the same blueprint and represents no compromise for you if you want the great feel and craftsmanship of the Acoustasonic.

 All Fender Acoustasonic Player models at a glance: